 The best way to navigate New Orleans is to just refer to major landmarks in the city.
 If you ask for directions, you will often be told to just “head towards the river” or “the lake.”
 Figure out where these places are at all times, and you’ll be golden.

 Thanks to its overwhelming array of shopping streets, one of the most fun things to do in New Orleans is to just walk around.

 You could spend an entire afternoon just browsing around the likes of Magazine Street, Freret Street, or Royal Street, and you wouldn’t be wasting your time.

 New Orleans has several historic trams that are as useful as they are enjoyable.
 The streetcars themselves resemble their European cousins and could fit right in Milan or Lisbon.

 There are two streetcar lines: red for Canal Street and green for St Charles.
 Both are major throughways and can get quite busy.

 New Orleans has a public transport system, referred to as RTA.
 There are plenty of buses running throughout the city.
 Rides cost $1.25 one way or $3 for an entire day.

 It is no secret that New Orleans is a foodie town.
-In a lot of ways, it is home to some of the most prized dishes in the entire USA.
-People travel from all over the world to sample local favorites, like beignets or bananas fosters, and to search for the best Cajun restaurants in New Orleans.
+In fact, it’s home to some of the most prized dishes in the entire USA.
+People travel from all over the world to sample local favorites, like beignets or banana fosters, and to search for the best Cajun food in New Orleans.

 The food of New Orleans is a divine mix of Creole, African, French, and Southern cooking styles.
 Honestly, I don’t think I can define the heavenly flavors of New Orleans cuisine simply with words – I can only say that it is supremely delicious and not at all healthy.